JuliaML/MLDataPattern.jl/README.md

 end
 ```

-In the above code snipped, the inner loop for `eachbatch` is the
+In the above code snippet, the inner loop for `eachbatch` is the
 only place where data other than indices is actually being
 copied.
 That is because `cv_X`, `test_X`, `val_X`, etc. are all
 array views of type `SubArray` (the same applies to all the y's